Why Cat Harness Training?

 Imagine what it might feel like for you if you’d never worn clothes before and then put a shirt on for the first time.
 It would feel weird, and you probably wouldn’t like it at first.

 Harness training takes time and patience.
-Putting the harness on your cat isn’t even the first step, so if that’s where you started, you’ve already skipped a step or two.
+Putting the harness on your cat isn’t even the first step, so if that’s where you started, you’ve already skipped a few steps.

 Frequently Asked Questions